openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/CPU.md

 Extensibility
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-CPU plugin supports fallback on ``ov::Op`` reference implementation if the plugin do not have its own implementation for such operation.
+CPU plugin supports fallback on ``ov::Op`` reference implementation if the plugin does not have its own implementation for such operation.
 That means that :doc:`OpenVINO™ Extensibility Mechanism <openvino_docs_Extensibility_UG_Intro>` can be used for the plugin extension as well.
 Enabling fallback on a custom operation implementation is possible by overriding the ``ov::Op::evaluate`` method in the derived operation class (see :doc:`custom OpenVINO™ operations <openvino_docs_Extensibility_UG_add_openvino_ops>` for details).